mish-1/Hactoberfest2024-1/game/readme.md

 1.The computer selects a random word from a list.
 2.The player guesses one letter at a time.
 3.The game shows how many guesses remain.
 4.If the word is guessed correctly, the player wins.
-If the player runs out of attempts, the word is revealed.
+If the player runs out of attempts, the word is revealed.)

 ## How to Play:

 1.Run the word_guessing_game.py script.
-2.You will see the word as a series of underscores (e.g., _ _ _ _ _).
+2.You will see the word as a series of underscores (e.g., _ _ _ _ _ ).
-3.Guess one letter at a time by typing it in.
+3.Guess one letter at a time by typing it in.( eg: if you typed 'w' if it is there in the word the '_' where that letter is will be replaced by 'w' shown as 'w _ _ _ _ '(if the word is 'w a t e r') if the typed letter is not in word you will get chwnce for another attempt )
 4.You have 6 attempts to guess the entire word.